How To Store Your Food Storage

 Nuts

-Whenever I buy walnuts, pecans, almonds, and sliced almonds I put them in pint-size FoodSaver bags, seal them, and place them in the freezer.
-I have kept them for 2-3 years in the freezer.
+Whenever I buy walnuts, pecans, almonds, and sliced almonds, I put them in pint-size FoodSaver bags, seal them, and place them in the freezer.
+I have kept them in the freezer for 2-3 years.
 That may be a bit too long, but I use them anyway.

 Oil

 Oil is a different duck, so to speak.
-I don’t store a lot of oil, whether it’s olive or vegetable oil.
+I don’t store much oil, whether it’s olive or vegetable oil.
 It goes rancid pretty quickly.
 It seems coconut lasts a little longer.
-Once you open a bottle it’s good for 2-3 months.
+Once you open a bottle, it’s suitable for 2-3 months.

-Now, you may use it after that time period if it’s unopened.
+You may use it after that period if it’s unopened.
 Use the “best by” date.
-Here’s the deal with oil, we don’t know how long that oil has been sitting under bright lights at the grocery store.
-Light is so bad for oil, just my 2 cents.
+Here’s the deal with oil: we don’t know how long that oil has been sitting under bright lights at the grocery store.
+Light is so bad for oil; it’s just my 2 cents.

 I remember having a salad made with olive oil at a neighbor’s house.
-The olive oil was rancid, I think they were so used to using it they didn’t taste it.
+The olive oil was rancid, I think they were so used to using it they didn’t taste the rancid flavor.
 I couldn’t eat it.
 Here again, fresh is best.

 White Rice

 I store my bags of white Jazmine rice in the same Rubbermaid containers as shown above.
-But, I also store 50 pounds of rice stored in two 5-gallon buckets.
-White rice will last forever if kept in an air-tight container in a cool dark area.
+However, I also stored 50 pounds of rice in two 5-gallon buckets.
+White rice will last forever if kept in an air-tight container in a cool, dark area.

-The older it gets the less fluffy the rice will be, but it will be edible.
-Please remember, brown rice has a high-fat content and therefore has a very short shelf.
+The older it gets, the less fluffy the rice will be, but it will be edible.
+Please remember that brown rice has a high-fat content and a shorter shelf.

 Salt

-My favorite salt is made right here in Utah called Redmond Salt.
+My favorite salt is made right here in Utah and is called Redmond Salt.
 I also love Himalayan pink salt.
 Salt will last indefinitely if it stays dry.
-Please remember, never place oxygen absorbers in salt, it will become a brick, literally.
+Please remember, never place oxygen absorbers in salt; it will become a brick.

 Sugar/Brown Sugar/Powdered Sugar

-White Sugar is another wonderful staple that will last forever if stored in an airtight container in a cool dry place.
+White Sugar is another excellent staple that will last forever if stored in an airtight, cool, dry place.
 Water or moisture is sugar’s enemy.
-Please don’t use oxygen absorbers with sugar, it’s like salt and will become a brick, literally.
+Please don’t use oxygen absorbers with sugar; it’s like salt and will become a brick.

-Powdered sugar lasts about 2 years, brown sugar will last about 18 months.
+Powdered sugar lasts about two years, while brown sugar lasts about 18 months.
 Watch for mold on brown sugar.
-Keep in mind that you can make your own brown sugar at the last minute if you store molasses.
-Here are the measurements to make your own brown sugar:
+Remember that you can make your brown sugar at the last minute if you store molasses.
+Here are the measurements to make your brown sugar:

 One cup of white granulated sugar plus one tablespoon of molasses equals light brown sugar.